navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

   <(sleep 1; grep $INTERFACE /proc/net/dev)
 ```

-We use `grep` to read the line of our interface, and after wait for 1 second we must read the line of our interface again.
+We use `grep` to read the line of our interface, and after waiting for 1 second we must read the line of our interface again.

 ![Mr. Bean magic](https://dev-to-uploads.s3.amazonaws.com/i/mmadhlrajvdl2ed1m64l.jpg)